Jantero93/forum/README.md

 - Node 18
 - Java 17
-- PostgreSQL 15.1 (some other version may be ok, not tested)
+- PostgreSQL 15.1 (some other versions may be ok, not tested)
-- Maven
+- Maven 3.9.1 (some other versions may be ok, not tested)

 <h3>Frontend</h3>